lavague-ai/LaVague/extension_chrome/README.md

 Note, you will need to set a valid `OPENAI_API_KEY` environment variable for this to work.

-You will now be able to interact with your LaVague extension in your chrome navigator.
+You will now be able to interact with your LaVague extension in your Chrome navigator.